gasevi/pyreclab/README.md

   * Most Popular

-   Although *PyRecLab* can be compiled on most popular operating system, it has been tested on the following distributions.
+   Although *pyRecLab* can be compiled on most popular operating system, it has been tested on the following distributions.

 | Operating System | Version              |
 |:-----------------|:---------------------|